 What are Farrow & Ball Archive colours?

-Archive colours are paint shades from across our 75-year history that no longer feature in our core collection of 132 colours.
+Archive colours are paint shades from across our 75-year history that no longer feature in our signature palette of 132 colours.
 Everything in the Archive is still available to buy, so if there’s a colour you have historically loved that is no longer in our main collection, that’s where you can find it.

 It’s thrilling to dip into the Archive if you’re new to Farrow & Ball, too, as it opens up so many possibilities for colours that you might not have known we have.
 You can find them all on our Archive Colours page.